madgicaltechdom/celebrity-bot-template/README.md

 DB_PASSWORD=DB_PASSWORD
 ```
 # Webhook URL Setup
-news chatbot.
  Here's a step-by-step guide to get you started smoothly:

 1. ### Sign up for Ngrok:
 Begin by accessing this URL and creating an account on Ngrok.
 Follow the sign-up process diligently to acquire your authorization token.